Emerging Health Professions

 - Communication and Cultural Competency: 2 credits

 - Health Promotion Competencies: 3 credits

 - Practice Competencies - Internship: 2 credits

-The following seven schools offer the certificate program:
+The following five schools offer the certificate program:

 - Minnesota West Community and Technical College, Worthington (fall 2016)

 - Normandale Community College, Bloomington

 - Northwest Technical College, Bemidji (primarily online/meet in–person as needed)